dailystory/docs/articles/changelog/2020/september.md

 # DailyStory Product Updates for September 2020
+## September 17, 2020
+* Bug with copy popup not setting id correctly

 ## September 16, 2020
 * Add support for scheduling a multivariate email
 * Refactor email experiments